 While small and less involved than something like on Dr. Brown's bottles, the venting actually worked very well in our testing to prevent gas and colic.

 While feeding, Chicco suggests that the vent hole should be pointing to the left or right (not up towards your child's nose, and not down towards your child's chin).
 This proper orientation will keep the textured side of the nipple oriented towards the top of your baby's tongue, and the vent hole nicely exposed.

 For leaking, when you turn the Chicco Duo upside-down, the nipple does drip as expected.
 With the cap on, however, we could hold and shake it upside-down and there was no leaking whatsoever:

 Another point worth making is that the thread size on the bottles is compatible with AVENT adapters for breast pumps, opening up a whole world of possibilities!
 We love it when companies use standard sizing and threads, making it much easier for moms to integrate with their existing pumps.

 We tested the Chicco Duo bottles with breastmilk and Bobbie formula, and it worked excellently with both.

-The 4-month old took to the bottle like a champ and ending up preferring it to his usual Comotomo.
+The 4-month-old took to the bottle like a champ and ended up preferring it to his usual Comotomo.